erickhun/blog/content/posts/your-money-is-not-yours.md

 ## Then... what should I do?

 - Don't put all your eggs in the same basket:
     - Usually banks have insurances that can protect you up to €100,000.
 In the US, it's up to $250,000.
 Make sure not to have more than that.
-Even though you are under, banks can "freeze" assets if they're facing a difficult time.
+Even though you are under this threshold, banks can "freeze" your cash if they're facing a difficult time or any other reasons.
+It's why it's always a good practices to split your cash accross various banks.
-    - Some people keep several bank accounts across several countries.
+    - Some friends I know keep several bank accounts across several countries to mitigate those risks.
-- Have you heard of [Bitcoin](/posts/explaining-blockchains-to-developers/)? (just don't keep [them on exchanges](https://en.wikipedia.org/wiki/FTX), and use a cold wallet).
+- Have you heard of [Bitcoin](/posts/explaining-blockchains-to-developers/)?
+It allows you to transfer value and is a permisionless, meaning it allows anyone to participate without needing approval or permission from a central authority - such as a bank or governement .
+Just don't keep [them on exchanges](https://en.wikipedia.org/wiki/FTX), and use a cold wallet).